The conservancies are exclusive to their guests...

 Maasai Mara Conservancies: In detail

-The conservancies are exclusive to their guests and the limited number of camps in each conservancy can organise bush walks and night drives, neither of which is possible in the National Reserve.
-The conservancy camps are still able to take safari visitors into the National Reserve, and most camps in the conservancies include a full day in the reserve for each three-night stay – a particularly popular option during migration season.
+The conservancies are exclusive to their guests and the limited number of camps in each conservancy can organise bush walks and night drives, neither of which is possible in the Maasai Mara National Reserve.
+The conservancy camps are still able to take safari visitors into the national reserve, and most camps in the conservancies include a full day in the reserve for each three-night stay – a particularly popular option during migration season.
 It doesn’t work the other way round: most conservancies do not permit casual visits to safari travellers staying in the big camps and lodges in the national reserve or clustered around its boundaries.

-Expert Africa offers a selection of safari camps both inside the National Reserve and outside it in the exclusive conservancies.
+Expert Africa offers a selection of safari camps both inside the national reserve and outside it in the exclusive conservancies.
 Remember that none of these areas are fenced.
 The Mara region’s few fences are used to keep people and livestock safe rather than to enclose the free-roaming wildlife.

-Going on safari in the Mara conservancies
+Safari in the Maasai Mara conservancies

 Activities in the conservancy camps are not just vehicle-based.
 While the national reserve only permits visits in vehicles, the conservancies are on privately owned land and they make their own, more flexible rules based around small numbers of visitors and concepts of close supervision and good local knowledge.
 All the conservancy camps have their own specialist, 4WD game-drive vehicles, but you’ll find bush breakfasts, lunches and dinners are more common than inside the reserve (and obviously you get out of the vehicle for these), while one or two camps have mountain bikes.